List of programs broadcast by TeenNick

+Current TeenNick logo used since January 1, 2024.
+(Note: The logo's wordmark has been in use since September 28, 2009.
+Additionally, this is a variant meant to be used for white backgrounds; the main variant has a yellow (for Teen) and white (for Nick) wordmark in conjunction with a fully orange splat.)

 The following is a list of programs that have been broadcast by the TeenNick cable channel.
 It was launched as a merge of two former teen-oriented programming blocks: TEENick on Nickelodeon and The N on Noggin.
 The channel still airs reruns of shows that originated on the TEENick block (such as iCarly), but as of the mid-2010s, all original productions from the Noggin block have been dropped.

 TeenNick's lineup primarily features reruns of programming that had aired on the main Nickelodeon channel.